heinanX/foodcipes/progress.md

 Head and neck is killing me so did some cleanup, fixed the overflow issue with header and added component to render image to [id] page.

 **Next up:** I need to fix the grid-col issue in the ingredients section as there is too much space between units and ingredient.

+**Day 4: Bugs and data structure.**
+Took care of some bugs, like width property on header to fix overflow issue.
+I also refactored data rendering for better structure and accessibility by changing the map to render a single <ul> with multiple items instead of multiple <ul> elements.

+Did some remodeling and added elements for additional recipe properties.
+Introduced RecipeNavBtns for quick access to the recipe and added focus styling for improved accessibility.

+Made the [id] page fully responsive.

+**Next up:**